This Roasted Vegetable Pasta Primavera is easy enough for a weeknight, yet special enough to serve guests!

 While the veggies are roasting, you’ll cook a big pot of fettuccine until al dente.
 (Throw some peas into the pasta water right before it’s done, and they’ll be cooked when your pasta is ready to drain.)

-Just before the pasta is finished, you’ll combine cream, butter, and lemon juice for a super simple sauce.
+Just before the pasta is finished, you’ll combine cream, butter, and lemon juice for a super simple sauce that very similar to Alfredo Sauce.
 Toss the pasta and some Parmesan cheese with the sauce, then stir in the roasted veggies, fresh spinach, and lemon zest.

 I like to mix everything together with a pair of tongs; trust me, they’ll make your life easier!

 Serve this Lemony Pasta Primavera with Roasted Vegetables topped with extra Parmesan and a sprinkle of parsley for an amazing, yet easy meal!

 I would love to dig into a bowl of this Lemony Pasta Primavera with Roasted Vegetables right now … if only I could eat the pictures!